CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-subprofile.md

-# REST API: fetch subprofile information
+# REST API: GET subprofile

 This is a simple method to request all information from a subprofile given its ID.
 The profile information can be requested with an HTTP GET call to the